nfroidure/streamqueue/README.md

   .pipe(process.stdout);
 ```

+You can queue new streams at any moment until you call the end() method.

 ## Contributing
 Feel free to pull your code if you agree with publishing it under the MIT license.